“Will I ever succeed?”

 Let’s talk about Bill Gates.

-He dropped out of Harvard, co-founded a startup that failed, and got accused of copying Apple ideas for too many times.
+He dropped out of Harvard, co-founded a startup that failed, and got accused of copying Apple's ideas too many times.

 No matter what criticism he got, he remained resilient and pushed through with his goals.